Adopt

 Adoption Contract and Records: Our contract is a binding agreement that must be signed by both the adopter(s) and a POPB representative before you take possession of the dog.
 The contract entitles you to a free initial “well pet” exam (within a week) at one of our participating veterinary clinics (Gainesville Animal Hospital, Gainesville Animal Hospital West, or Archer Animal Hospital).
 We will transfer the dog’s medical records to you so you can establish him/her as a patient.
 We will also transfer the dog’s microchip records to you.

 Training classes!
 Remember, all POPB alumni can attend five free obedience classes in Gainesville, which are offered every Saturday by our trainer in Gainesville.
-We also offer many group walks and other opportunities to for you and your dog to socialize, learn, and have fun!
+We also offer many group walks and other opportunities for you and your dog to socialize, learn, and have fun!

 New Adopter Packet: A few pages of helpful information for the immediate transition and afterwards.
 We’ll send you a copy but you can also download it here: NewAdopterPacket-all.
 We prefer to adopt to homes within a three-hour drive of Gainesville, though we do make exceptions.
 For out-of-town adopters, we will arrange for a trusted volunteer to do the home visit.
 We do out-of-state adoptions only when circumstances are exceptional (e.g., the dog has special needs or is going to be trained to be a service or therapy dog, or the person has very specific need, or has met the dog before).

 Out of Town Adopters: We ask out-of-town and out-of-state adopters to come to the Gainesville area to meet the dog in advance, so that we can be sure it’s a good fit before the dog is far away.
-We will not adopt any dog who appears to be a “pit bull” to residents of Miami-Dade county.